CosmologicalEmulators/Effort.jl/docs/src/example.md

 Here we implement two different approaches, based on

 - [QuadGK.jl](https://juliamath.github.io/QuadGK.jl/stable/).
 This approach is the most precise, since it uses an adaptive method to compute the integral.
 - [FastGaussQuadrature.jl](https://juliaapproximation.github.io/FastGaussQuadrature.jl/stable/).
-This approach is the fastest, since we are going to employ only 5 points (!!!) to compute the integral, taking advantage of the Gauss-Lobatto quadrature rule.
+This approach is the fastest, since we are going to employ only 5 points to compute the integral, taking advantage of the Gauss-Lobatto quadrature rule.

 In order to understand _why_ it is possible to use few points to evaluate the AP projection integral, it is intructive to plot the ``\mu`` dependence of the integrand

 ![mu_dependence](https://user-images.githubusercontent.com/58727599/210108594-8c2c1c02-22e9-4d5d-a266-5fffa92bbcba.png)

-In fact, the ``\ell=4`` integrand, the most complicated one, can be accurately fit with a ``n=8`` polynomial
+The ``\ell=4`` integrand, the most complicated one, can be accurately fit with a ``n=8`` polynomial

 ![polyfit_residuals](https://user-images.githubusercontent.com/58727599/210109373-fbd9ab7e-1926-4761-a972-8045724b6704.png)

-Since a ``n`` Gauss-Lobatto rule can integrate exactly ``2n – 3`` polynomials,  we expect that a GL rule with 8 points can perform the integral with high precision.
+Since a ``n`` Gauss-Lobatto rule can integrate exactly ``2n – 3`` degree polynomials,  we expect that a GL rule with 10 points can perform the integral with high precision.

 Now we can show how to use Effort.jl to compute the AP effect using the GK adaptive integration